FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t2/andre_morais.md

 * Offered suggestions to improve the project.
 * Explained the feedback of the meetings with the client to the other team members.

+## Overall Product

+### Technical Soundness

+My coordination as product owner, helped the backend of the application reach a final state where all the necessary information is stored and this information is retrieved in an efficient way that minimizes the number of required calls to the cloud platform.

+### Product Realization

+My user stories created during the sprint, helped the product reach its final stage in a complete state with the required features implemented.

+### Value for the Client

+The product developed shows value for the client and in the meetings we had that value was acknowledged.
+This final result was only possible due to the hard work of my team that communicated with me and followed the backlog that me and the other product owners organised.